Speaking Bipolar – A Mental Illness Translator

 We hear, “I keep trying to tell you I don’t want to be your friend.
 When are you going to take a hint?”

 If you are friends with one of us, well, that makes you a very special kind of person.
 I want to thank you right now for enduring us because most likely we will never tell you.

 But You Said You Wanted to Break Up

 I tend to destroy the people I date.
 That’s not hyperbole.
 There is quite the path of destruction behind me.
+Think category five hurricane.

 One, self-preservation is always in high gear.
 Every situation is dangerous and every person is out to hurt you.
 It becomes imperative to keep people at a distance and to sometimes cut them off completely.

-Two, the fight or flight response is always in panic mode, and flight is our number one option.
+Two, the fight-or-flight response is always in panic mode, and flight is our number one option.

 You say, “Let’s have date night Wednesday.”